 Having thin hair is not a life sentence of limp, lifeless locks.
 Sure, being born with super-thick, flowing, supermodel-esque hair may afford you more options, but there’s no reason fine-haired ladies need to throw in the towel.
 Much of beauty is about optical illusions.
 Just like the right lipstick can make your lips look fuller and the right eyeliner can make your peepers pop, the right haircut can transform thin hair into a (seemingly) thick, voluminous mane.

-Scroll through to the see the best haircuts for thin hair!
+Scroll through to see the best haircuts for thin hair.

 Another trick to try if your hair is on the longer side is the deep side part.
 With a deep side part, you’re essentially lumping all your hair together on one side, creating the illusion of volume.
 You also create lift at the roots.